 Talent and Economic Development

-Create World-Class Curricula - We will provide World-Class Curricula grants to schools that collaborate with businesses to create and develop classes and programs that do not exist, or fill in gaps in existing classes, for high-demand careers in Michigan.
-Funds will support the creation of the curriculum lessons, materials and necessary professional development for teachers in these classes.
-Partnerships like Shape Corp. and Grand Haven schools exemplify how employers working directly with our schools can revolutionize talent development.
+Create World-Class Curricula - We will provide grants to schools that collaborate with businesses and other partners to create and develop classes and programs that do not exist, or fills in gaps in existing classes, for high-demand careers in Michigan.
+Funds will support the creation of open-sourced curriculum lessons, materials and professional development for teachers.
+Additionally, this initiative includes funding for the development of collaborative teaching of cross disciplinary classes such as Geometry In Construction.
+Partnerships like Shape Corp. and Grand Haven Schools exemplify how employers working directly with our schools can revolutionize talent development.
 Working together, they created a new course where students learn the algebra needed for the state’s graduation requirements while also gaining practical experience and earning an industry-recognized credential.

-Competency-Based Certification Programs - Once schools and employers develop new, world-class curricula, we will provide resources to those school and business consortiums to implement those new classes and programs and to share their best-practices with schools across Michigan.
-These Competency-Based Certification Programs will prepare students for lifelong learning.
-That allows them to progress at their own pace with hands-on, real-world education that leads to obtaining the credentials for high-demand jobs.
+Certification Programs Based On Competencies - Once schools and employers develop new curricula, we will provide resources to those consortiums to implement those new classes and programs and to share their best-practices with other schools across Michigan.
+These Certification Programs will be project based and focused on students showing they are competent in the standards that lead to the credentials for high-demand jobs while preparing students for starting their career ladder and lifelong learning.
 Programs such as the Cisco Networking Academy – a partnership between Cisco and schools – provide skills training and certification exam preparation for in-demand IT careers.
 The courses and credits earned as part of the academy transfer to many colleges and universities in Michigan.

 Professional Equipment Grants - Grants will be offered to schools that partner with employers that match funds and provide critical technical expertise in high-demand career fields, so students can learn on the same state-of-the-art equipment and technology businesses use.